-Boeing names new CFO, elects former pilot and Air Force general to the board
+Boeing names new CFO, elects former pilot and Air Force lieutenant general to the board

 Calhoun, who has worked with West previously, in a statement cited “his significant financial management and long-term strategic planning experience in complex global organizations.”

-West most recently was CFO at Refinitiv, an multinational provider of financial market data and infrastructure with dual headquarters in New York City and London.
+West most recently was CFO at Refinitiv, a multinational provider of financial market data and infrastructure with dual headquarters in New York City and London.
 Before that he was CFO at Oscar Health Insurance and at market data firm Nielsen.

 Yet his main appeal to Boeing’s leadership is probably the 16 years he spent at General Electric, where he was CFO of GE Aviation and of GE Engine Services.